-Is car insurance considered a utility bill?
+Is auto insurance considered a utility bill?

 Car insurance isn’t a utility bill.
 However, like utilities, car insurance is mandatory in most states.